 Affordable Wager Limits

 The biggest advantage of the online version of the game, however, lies in its affordability.
 Due to additional costs incurred on personnel and on the physical equipment needed to play the game – not to mention the valuable space taken up on the casino floor – live craps operators have to feature larger minimums on their games.
 In an online casino on the other hand, the minimum can be as low as $0.50 – as it is at Virgin/Tropicana’s online craps tables.

 Online Craps Basics

-While the numerous craps betting options available may seem intimidating at first glance, the rules by which the game is played are rather simple.
+While the many betting options available in craps may seem intimidating at first glance, the rules by which the game is played are rather simple.
 First and foremost, the course of action during a roll is determined by the bet-type one chooses.

 Pass Line Bets

 The Pass Line bet is the most popular in craps.
 It can be placed when the game is “off”, before the come out roll.
 If the come out roll is 7 or 11, the Pass Line pays even money.
 If craps is rolled (2, 3 or 12), the bet is a loser.
 If any other number comes up, it becomes the point and the game is “on”.
 From here on out, the player wins if the point comes up before a 7, and loses if a 7 comes up before the point.
 If another result comes up, the game remains “on” and another roll follows, until the bet gets settled.

 Don’t Pass Bets